 For example, alcohol can eliminate common bacteria, such as E. coli, salmonella, and Staphylococcus aureus.
 Other bacteria, such as Enterococcus faecalis, are becoming more resistant to the effects of alcohol-based disinfectants.

-A 2020 study indicates that alcohol effectively destroys SARS-CoV-2.
+A 2020 study indicates that alcohol effectively destroys SARS-CoV-2, the virus that causes COVID-19.

-Finally, alcohol is also effective at destroying fungi, such as Blastomyces dermatitidis and Coccinidiodes immitis, that can cause fungal diseases.
+Finally, alcohol is also effective at destroying fungi, such as Blastomyces dermatitidis and Coccinidiodes immitis, which can cause fungal diseases.

 When choosing an alcohol-based disinfectant, remember to look for a product with an alcohol content of at least 60 percent.